stuerp/foo_vis_spectrum_analyzer/docs/README.md

 - Linear: Generate frequency bands based on the frequency parameters.
 - Octaves: Generate frequency bands based on the note parameters.
 - AveePlayer: Generate frequency bands used by AveePlayer.
+- Mel: Generate frequency bands using the Mel scale.

 `No. of bands`

-Specifies the number of frequency bands to generate (2 to 512) in the specified frequency range.
+Specifies the number of frequency bands to generate (2 to 8192) in the specified frequency range.

+`No. of Mel bands`

+Specifies the number of mel bands to generate (24 to 128) in the specified frequency range.

 `Frequency range`